 Lab: Continue PMMA Nanospheres - Stokes Law measurements.
 Data needed every 3 or 4 days.
-If not going well start a new tube.
+Show instructor your graph to see if you need to start a new tube.

 Lab: Start Hydrothermal Growth of ZnO Nanorods synthesis (10 minutes).
 Groups of four should set up the synthesis with two slides and leave in oven until next week.
 The actions and observations for the synthesis should be in your notebook.
 Leave the prepared tubes next to the oven for inspection.